Interdisciplinary Minor in Sustainability

 A key objective of the minor is to enable students to select from a diverse list of courses in order to tailor a minor to suit their unique passions and interest in sustainability.
 Please describe how this course, and/or what you have done in this course, contributes to your learning about sustainability and your sustainability minor.
 Your request will be reviewed by the minor committee and students can expect a response within approximately 3-4 weeks.

-The requirements for the Minor in Sustainability can be found within the 2017/18 Course Calendar, under the heading of Interdisciplinary Minors.
+The requirements for the Minor in Sustainability can be found here.